dimitri-nicolo/calico/_includes/v2.4/install-upgrade-main.md

    > to kubeadm to set both Kubernetes controller flags.
    {: .alert .alert-success}

-1. Download the {{site.prodname}} networking manifest for the Kubernetes API datastore.
+1. Download the {{site.tseeprodname}} networking manifest for the Kubernetes API datastore.

    ```bash
    curl \